ideal-lab5/Grants-Program/applications/etf_network.md

 **Timelock Encryption**

-Brielf we want to discuss how the timelock encryption scheme works at a very high level.
+Briefly we want to discuss how the timelock encryption scheme works at a very high level.
 We can represent it with three algorithms:

 1. $(SK, nonce) \leftarrow Setup(1^\lambda)$ which gives us a random 128-bit secret key and 12-bit nonce (for AES-GCM).
 2. $(CT, capsule) \leftarrow Tlock.Enc(M, SK, nonce, t, \{ID_i\}_{i \in [n]})$ where $M \in \{0, 1\}^*$ is any message, and $(SK, nonce)$ are the output of the setup function.
 Each $ID_i$ is a unique slot identity and $t < n$ is some threshold of slot secrets required to recover $SK$.